devAlphaSystem/Alpha-System-Skopos/README.md

 1.  **Node.js**: Version 18.x or higher.
 2.  **npm**: Should be included with your Node.js installation.
 3.  **A running PocketBase instance**: The dashboard requires a live PocketBase server to connect to.
-Ensure you have followed the main Skopos setup instructions to deploy PocketBase and create the necessary collections.
+You must configure your PocketBase instance and import the required database collections from the `pb_schema.json` file included in this repository.

 ### Installation & Setup